combust/mleap/mleap-benchmark/README.md

 transform speed in this case is dictated more by how long it takes Spark to optimize your pipelines, rather than how long it takes to execute it.

+NOTE: We do not fork Spark benchmarks, as it causes issues with running Spark.
+This minimally affects transform time from what we have seen by about 10 microseconds per transform.

 ```scala
 // For random forest pipeline
 sbt "mleap-benchmark/run spark-transform --model-path ./mleap-benchmark/src/main/resources/models/airbnb.model.rf.zip --frame-path ./mleap-benchmark/src/main/resources/leap_frame/frame.airbnb.avro"